dysonltd/mpr121-hal/README.md

 You will need to have docker and Node installed to use this, more information can be found on their [repo](https://github.com/oxsecurity/megalinter)

+### Issues with Running Mega Linter on Forks

+Sadly due to the way GitHub handles PAT Tokens we are unable to run all of MegaLinters functionality when processing Pull Requests from forks.
+It is recommended that you run the linter locally as stated above, otherwise you can setup your own PAT token for your fork repository and make a PR there in which you will receive the full capability of MegaLinter.

 ### Issues with rust fmt

 Currently at the time of this commit `rust fmt` is not supported as part of MegaLinter, thus to ensure it is correctly formatted we have added an extra build stage which can be seen [here](./.github/workflows/mega-linter.yaml).
 You can run this locally using